TITLE 8 SOCIAL SERVICES

 (b) The enrollment status of a student shall begin on the first day of the school term.
 Such enrollment shall be deemed to continue through normal periods of class attendance, vacation and semester breaks.
 Enrollment status shall terminate when the student graduates, is expelled, does not re-enroll or is suspended for a period in excess of 30 calendar days.

-(3) A refugee must provide the name of the resettlement agency which was responsible for his or her resettlement.
+(3) A refugee must provide the name of the resettlement agency which was responsible for their resettlement.

 (4) Possession of a social security number is not a requirement of eligibility for RCA.